ocdladefense/ors-viewer/README.md

 -   Alternatively, you can also use the already set up, `serve` Node package for production testing.

--   For production testing on GitHub Pages, you will need to use x2 SPA hacks, as described in `webpack.config.js`.
+-   For production testing on GitHub Pages, you can also use the already set up x2 SPA hacks, as described in `webpack.config.js`.

 #### `[OPTIONAL]:` Step 10 (Visual Studio Code)